 - 1 package shredded coleslaw mix

-- Remove from heat and allow to cool completely
+- Add the peas and continue to cook for 5 more minutes.
+Remove from heat and allow mixture to cool completely.

-- In the meantime, set up a working area to roll the filling into the wrappers; you'll need a clean cutting board, a small cup of water, and hot oil
+- In the meantime, set up a clean working area to roll the filling into the wrappers.
+A large cutting board works well.
+Also, have close by, the ¼ cup of water.

-- Lift the corner closest to you over the top of the filling, fold in the left and right sides, and roll the eggroll wrapper up to almost the end; dip your index finger in the water and moisten the tip of the only remaining exposed corner; continue to roll to the end
+- Lift the corner closest to you over the top of the filling, fold in the left and right sides, and roll the eggroll wrapper up to almost the end; dip your index finger in the water and moisten the tip of the only remaining exposed corner; continue to roll to the end.
+The water will act as a glue and keep the roll tight.

-- Once all of your spring rolls are assembled, bring cooking oil to optimum frying temperature and gently insert the rolls into the hot oil.
-Fry for 2 minutes per side; remove from oil and drain on paper towel
+- Once all of your spring rolls are assembled, bring cooking oil to optimum frying temperature of 350 degrees and gently insert the rolls into the hot oil.
+Fry for 2 minutes per side; remove from oil and drain on paper towels.

-In a small sauce pan, combine ⅓ cup white vinegar, 3 tablespoons brown sugar, 1 tablespoon ketchup, 1 tablespoon soy sauce, and 1 tablespoon of corn starch mixed with 4 tablespoons of water.
+- In a small sauce pan, combine 1/3 cup rice vinegar, 3 tablespoons brown sugar, 1 tablespoon ketchup, 1 tablespoon soy sauce, and 1 tablespoon of corn starch mixed with 4 tablespoons of water.
 Whisk together and bring to a slight boil.
+Add ¼ teaspoon dried red chili flakes.
+Stir.
 Sauce will thicken.
 Remove from heat and let cool.